autonomousvision/transfuser/README.md

 ./download_data.sh
 ```

-We have provided two datasets:
+We used two datasets for different experimental settings:
 - clear_weather_data: contains only `ClearNoon` weather.
 This dataset is used for the experiments described in the paper and generalization to new town results shown in the [video](https://youtu.be/WxadQyQ2gMs).
 - 14_weathers_data: contains 14 preset weather conditions mentioned in ```leaderboard/team_code/auto_pilot.py```.
 This dataset is used for training models for the [leaderboard](https://leaderboard.carla.org/leaderboard) and the generalization to new weather results shown in the [video](https://youtu.be/WxadQyQ2gMs).